•

 Tables

 Tables should be placed in the text single-spaced.
-Smaller font size (not below 10-point) is allowed for tables.
+A smaller font size (not below 10-point) is allowed for tables.
 Please keep tables simple.
 Do not “box” tables.
-Table title should be at the top of the Table.
-Use horizontal-line tables, preferably three lines with 1" margins.
-Avoid vertical-line tables or a mixture of horizontal and vertical line tables.
+The table title should be at the top of the Table.
+Use horizontal-line tables, preferably three lines with 1-inch margins.
+Avoid vertical-line tables or a mixture of horizontal and vertical-line tables.
 Table orientation should be vertical (i.e., portrait).
-Avoid horizontally-oriented (i.e., landscape) tables.
+Avoid horizontally oriented (i.e., landscape) tables.

-For Table titles, capitalize initial letters except conjunctions (and similar words).
+For Table titles, capitalize initial letters except for conjunctions (and similar words).

 Figures

-***Below are a set of general guidelines for References***
+***Below is a set of general guidelines for References***

 Book: